jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 bug bounty reports.
 How Does Your Industry
 Measure Up?
-Weve taken a look at the top ten vulnerabilities reported on the HackerOne platform across all HackerOne products and calculated what percentage of the total reports is attributable to each vulnerability type.
-And weve cross\-referenced that by industry so you can see how your industry compares to the platform average when it comes to types of vulnerability reports received.
+We’ve taken a look at the top ten vulnerabilities reported on the HackerOne platform across all HackerOne products and calculated what percentage of the total reports is attributable to each vulnerability type.
+And we’ve cross\-referenced that by industry so you can see how your industry compares to the platform average when it comes to types of vulnerability reports received.
-Cross\-site scripting (XSS)the largest category overall
+Cross\-site scripting (XSS)—the largest category overall—
 is broken out into its different subtypes, so improper access control is the number\-one vulnerability on the list, comprising 13% of all valid vulnerabilities reported through